ohantool/splunk-webex-integration/README.md

 Make sure to have Python 3 installed. credit for oauth2 utility functions code https://github.com/WebexSamples/webex-flask-oauth-example

-- Create a Webex Integration https://developer.webex.com/docs/integrations
+- Create a Webex Integration https://developer.webex.com/docs/integrations.
+Make sure you tick spark-admin:workspace_metrics_read in the Scope section
 - Fill in your Workspace IDs in the oauth2.py file.
 Please read about it here https://developer.webex.com/docs/api/v1/workspaces
 - Replace the required variables (Client ID, Secrect ID etc...) from the Webex integration you just created in the oauth2.py file
 - Replace the URL in the <a> tag in index.html